Meanwhile Prime Minister Tayyip Erdogan castigated those behind protests he said had played into the hands of Turkey's enemies.

 In a speech appealing to conservative grassroots support, Erdogan accused those involved in the protests in Turkey's main western cities of being disrespectful towards Islam, the religion of the vast majority of the population of 76-million.

 "Let them go into mosques in their shoes, let them drink alcohol in our mosques, let them raise their hand to our headscarved girls.
+One prayer from our people is enough to frustrate their plans," Erdogan said, before tossing red carnations to the crowd after his speech.

 The protests have underlined divisions in Turkish society between religious conservatives who form the bedrock of Erdogan's support and more liberal Turks who have swelled the ranks of demonstrators.